Edgoldo/hi_flask/README.md

 And then you can execute the containers by using:

 ´´´
-$ docker compose build
+$ docker compose up
 ´´´

-Then you need to run the migrations to create the application tables in the container DB:
+Then you need to run the migrations and create the application tables in the container DB, run in another terminal (with the hi-flask container running):

 ´´´
 $ docker compose exec hi-flask python src/manage.py create_db